melanierogan/Mel_at_Makers/week_1/day_2.md

 - Git workshop
 - Git challenges and pairing
 - Codeline challenge
-- Working with mastery quizes
+- Working with mastery quizes (everything in Ruby is an object)
 - Meditation